 - We vet every engineer and cooperate only with trusted development firms.

-- You will have the ability to scale your development team.
+- You will have the ability to up- or down-scale your development team.

-- You can check the previous work of full-stack developers, listed on the YouTeam platform here.
+- You can check the previous work of full-stack developers listed on the YouTeam platform.

-To sum up, we have analyzed the characteristics of a back-end developer, and the role’s main technologies, skills, and responsibilities.
-We also had a look at the cost of hiring back-end developers and their income’s variations based on region, experience, and type of employment.
+To sum up, we have analyzed the characteristics of a back-end developer and the role’s main technologies, skills, and responsibilities.
+We also had a look at the cost of hiring back-end developers and their income variations based on region, experience, and type of engagement.

-Finally, we concluded that using YouTeam’s platform to hire a back-end developer proves to be a safe and cost-effective choice for your company.
+Finally, we concluded that using YouTeam’s platform to hire a back-end developer proves to be one of the safest and most cost-effective options.

 Hiring a back-end software developer: FAQ